jyp/topics/PolyTest/PolyTest.markdown

 generation of many test cases to checking against the model.
 We can simplify this work by taking advantage of laws that the free algebra must satisfy.

+## Counter examples

+The counter examples generated are more informative!

 # Limitations